julianbuettner/swapvec/README.md

 Useful if creation and consumption of data should be separated by time, but not much memory should be consumed.

+Imagine multiple threads slowly producing giant vectors of data, passing it to a single fast consumer.

+Or a CSV upload of multiple gigabytes to an HTTP server, in which you want to validate every line while uploading, without directly starting a Database transaction or keeping everything in memory.

 ## Features
 - Multiplatform (Linux, Windows, MacOS)
 - Creates temporary file only after exceeding threshold
 - Works on `T: Serialize + Deserialize`
 - Temporary file removed even when terminating the program
 - Checksums to guarantee integrity
+- Can be moved across threads

 ## Limitations
 - Due to potentially doing IO, most actions are wrapped in a `Result`